uljad/WebAppDemo/README.md

 I tried to make the webpage responsive to user interaction as advised by the tutors.

+## Mock Data

+1000 Entries were generated using Mockaroo from this [schema](https://mockaroo.com/bb59b370)

 create the `.env` and `run flask` to enjoy!